larrygoyeau/X-Ray-disease-detection/README.md

 Please contact me if the website is not loading: larry.goyeau@gmail.com

-This app is based on the method that I used to get my position in the Kaggel [competition for disease detection on X-ray images](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/leaderboard) (375st of 1277).
+This app is based on the method that I used to get my position in Kaggel [competition for disease detection on X-ray images](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/leaderboard) (375st of 1277).

 You can find explanations on the method used to train the model in the following notebook: https://colab.research.google.com/drive/1Gx9JwNFz7LtD0moyVFyPRtl2vfI0vNo8?usp=sharing